 Is it safe to swim in the ocean in the Maldives?

 The waters surrounding the Maldives are generally safe for swimming.
 However, it’s important to be aware of currents, tides, and marine life.
 Avoid swimming alone, and be cautious of jellyfish and other potentially dangerous creatures.
-(See Also: Is It Safe To Visit Libya?
-Traveler’s Guide)
+(See Also: Is Safe to Visit Israel?
+A Traveler’s Guide)

 What is the best way to get around the Maldives?